lienzhuzhu/blog/content/posts/lfd/lfd-3.md

 Of course, we still have the single outcome where all start points are in the same segment as their endpoints and so we add a 1.
 Putting these results together gets us:

 $m_{\mathcal{H}} = \binom{N+1}{4} + \binom{N+1}{2} + 1$

+**8. [d]**

+For this question, I just considered the $1$-interval and $2$-interval.
+The break point for the $1$-interval is 3 points, because you can never have the middle point be the only positively labeled point.
+We showed in the problem 5 that the $2$-interval has a break point of 5.

+This means the only possible expression for the break point of the $M$-interval is $2M+1$.

+**9. [d]**

+In fact, the break point of the triangle convex set is 8, but amongst the choices, 9 is the smallest.
+The visual logic can be shown as followed by drawing 8 points.
+3 positive points is trivial, so we go to 4 positives.
+Also note that the most "strenuous" task is trying to separate 4 positive points amongst the other points when the positive points are spread as far apart as possible.

+With 8 total points, we can spread the 4 positives around with one negative in between each pair of positives.
+Attempting to draw a triangle to contain these points will only result in defeat.

+Now, draw 7 points and confirm that no matter what 4 points you label as positive, you can always draw a triangle that would contain these points because two of the positive points will always be next together and contained within a tip of the triangle and the two points that are spread out can be the base of the triangle.

+$\therefore$ 9 is the smallest answer out of the choices given.

+**10. [b]**

+Convince yourself that the concentric circles case is the same as a $1$-interval in a $360\degree$ mirror.